AbdulMoeezBaig/CloudMode_ON/README.md

 u can set zero spend budget (that informs when all free tiiers are getting exhausted), monthly cost budget, daily savings plan coverage budget, can set buddget to 1$
 notification gets sent to emails specified

+IAM users who are administrators, need a separate checkup so they can configure billing and cost management set (in root account settings, IAM user and role access to billing info)

+EC2 = Elastic Compute Cloud = Infrastructure like a cloud
+Something very cool being widely used everywhere
+EC2 is not just one service, composed of many things
+mainly consists of
+rent virtual machines (EC2) called instances
+storing data on virtual devices (EBS)
+distribute load across machines (ELB)
+scale service using auto-scaling group (ASG)
+EC2 is fundamental .. important to know

+EC2 sizing and configuration options include:
+* OS for EC2 instances -> Linux, Windows and Mac OS
+* How much computer power and cores (CPU)
+*

+~ renting virtual machines